Washington Post: CDC to ease Covid-19 isolation guidance | News Channel 3-12

 Some infectious disease experts said the change made sense because it would align with what many Americans already do.

 “It’s producing a lot of mild infection.
-Lots of people are not even testing,” Schaffner said.
+Lots of people are not even testing,” he said.

 If they test positive, people aren’t really following strict guidelines for isolation anymore.